IsmaelMoura/learning-java-letscode/README.md

 ## Question 3
 Write a program that reads the name of 5 fruits and stock in the shopping cart.
-In the end of 5 entries, show the complete list
+In the end of 5 entries, show the complete list.

 ### Input